Adeptus Titanicus and Legions Imperialis terrain

 Legions Imperialis terrain - 3D printed fortress defences by Grimdark terrain

 If you want to pay for 3D printer files, there are countless options.
 Grimdark Terrain makes a range of modular components that are compatible with the Civitas Imperialis range, and expand it in many directions: city walls, bunkers, defence emplacements, trains, massive excavation vehicles, orbital shuttles, and more besides.
+The author subscribes to Grimdark Terrain and has already made some really OTT

-Legions Imperialis terrain - Lazy Forger 3D printed radar tower
+Legions Imperialis terrain by Lazy Forger

 LazyForger makes a range of buildings that look like Warhammer 40k meets Command and Conquer, with a gorgeous, detail-packed aesthetic reminiscent of the golden age of 2D RTS games.
 The range includes Asian and Middle-Eastern inspired urban buildings, as well as post-apocalyptic stockades.
-The models are scaled around 6mm by default, which will work for Legions, but you can always rescale them to be a little bigger.

 Check out our guide on how to 3D print miniatures if you’ve never used one before.